omhrosa/Resolution-Hypothesis-for-LLM/proposal.md

 * environmental interaction,
 * self-modification,

-likely require additional mechanisms beyond representational fidelity alone.
+may require additional mechanisms beyond resolution alone.

 ---

 # Summary

-The Resolution Hypothesis proposes that scaling improves the fidelity with which language models represent both human knowledge and human cognitive patterns.

-As this representational fidelity increases, models gain access to increasingly fine-grained structures embedded within the training corpus.

-Many capabilities commonly treated as separate faculties may therefore be different manifestations of a single underlying phenomenon: increasing representational resolution.
+The Resolution Hypothesis proposes that many apparent emergent capabilities are manifestations of a single underlying phenomenon:

+Increasing representational fidelity.

+As AI systems become better at representing both human knowledge and human cognitive patterns, increasingly sophisticated behaviors become accessible.

+Reasoning, abstraction, planning, analogy, and generalization may therefore emerge together because they arise from a common representational substrate rather than from entirely separate cognitive faculties.